ericholscher/ericholscher.com/site/blog/drafts/funding-oss-marketing-money.rst

 Marketing Money
 ---------------

-Traditionally,
-open source funding has been attempting to scrape by with a tiny percentage of the overall company budget.
+Open source funding has been attempting to scrape by with a tiny percentage of the overall company budget.
 In a lot of tech companies,
 the marketing and sales teams will account for up to half of the budget for the company.
 This money has been generally untouched by open source funding.